opencog/link-grammar/README.md

 [OpenCog Language Learning](https://github.com/opencog/learn)
-project, which aims to automatically learn Link Grammars from corpora, using brand-new and inovative information theoretic techniques, somewhat similar to those found in articifical neural nets (deep learning) but using explicitly symbolic representations.
+project, which aims to automatically learn Link Grammars from corpora, using brand-new and inovative information theoretic techniques, somewhat similar to those found in artificial neural nets (deep learning), but using explicitly symbolic representations.

 Quick Overview
 ---------------